 8. Getting down to the nitty-gritty

-At this point, we’ll start getting right down into the logistics of international travel planning.
+At this point, start getting right down into the logistics of international travel planning.
 Things like visas, airport transfers, security, currency and language.
 I’ve created a detailed international travel checklist of the things we research about our destination as part of our travel plan and why.

 Knowing these things pre-departure saves a lot of time and stress when we get to our destination.
-Though it may seem a little tiresome at times to do all this research, I’ve never regretted it.
+Though it may seem a little tiresome to do all this research, I’ve never regretted it.
 In fact, I’ve had moments during trips where I’ve thought “thank goodness we sorted this out beforehand because I’m too tired/hungry/uncomfortable/late” to be faffing about and figuring it out on the fly.

 9. Be prepared to throw it all away

-Ok, maybe not all of it – that’s a tad dramatic, but no matter how much you decide to plan ahead remember to remain flexible.
-Uncontrollable factors like weather and public transport change things on the fly and you may need to adapt.
+Ok, maybe not all of it – that’s a tad dramatic, but no matter how much you decide to plan ahead, remember to remain flexible.
+Uncontrollable factors like weather and public transport change things on the go and you may need to adapt.
 Plus, you’ll discover new things along the way that you’ll really want to do/see/eat, so you need a little wiggle room in your itinerary.

 It’s common for us to divert from our itinerary just from sheer exhaustion because we plan to squeeze a lot into the little time we have and sometimes it’s just way too much.
-For example, the last night of our Jamaica road trip, we had planned to go out on a boat trip at Glistening Waters and experience the bioluminescence, but we were too tired.
+For example, the last night of our Jamaica road trip, we had planned to go out on a boat trip at Glistening Waters and experience the bioluminescence, but we were much too tired.
 We had dinner and went to bed early instead, so we were fresh for the last day’s activities.
 Sometimes you have to prioritise and take a break so you can enjoy the rest of the trip – another reason to have a flexible travel plan.

 Peace, love & inspiring travel,